This website uses cookies to ensure you get the best experience on our website. Find out more.

 Tariffs with no standing charge allow you to avoid this daily fee by setting the cost of your standing charges to zero.
 The major benefit of a no-standing charge tariff is that you will only be required to pay for the energy you use.

 However, you should bear in mind that your energy prices per kWh will often be higher with a no-standing charge tariff.
+As of December 2024, where a tariff with standing charge is around 25p per kWh, we see that the unit rate for a no standing charge tariff is around 30p per kWh.

-Most energy suppliers have withdrawn tariffs without a standing charge but that doesn’t mean they won’t return in the future.
 If you’re looking for great deals on your bills, you should compare energy prices.
 Switching to a no-standing charge tariff is the same as any other tariff.

 How Do I Pay My Standing Charge?